mafintosh/tar-stream/README.md

 # tar-stream

-tar-stream is an alternative tar parser.
-It is streams2, does not have a fstream dependency and does not do any file io.
+tar-stream is a streaming tar parser and generator and nothing else.
+It is streams2 and operates purely using streams which means you can extract/parse tarballs without ever hitting the file system.

 	npm install tar-stream